What is Team Building? How to Build Stronger, Cohesive Teams in 2026

 Team building, also known as team development, is the process of turning a group of people into an effective team.
 In the workplace, this initiative typically focuses on strengthening the bonds between team members so they work as a cohesive unit, communicate effectively, and accomplish common goals together.

-Investing in your teams is really just another way of investing in your company’s success.
+Investing in your team is really just another way of investing in your company’s success.
 To drive home our point, here are four specific benefits of team building for businesses.

 Develops important skills